raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 ---
-title: "Going Under the Hood with Balanced Parentheses"
+title: "From Balanced Parentheses to Computing with Pushdown Automata"
 tags: [recursion,allonge,mermaid,noindex]
 ---